wp-invoice/wp-invoice/readme.txt

 * Complete rewrite.
 Old invoice data is not deleted, please notify us if you have any upgrading issues.

 == Change Log ==

+= Version 3.08.2 =
+* Wordpress 3.5 compatibility fixes.
+* PHP 5.4 issues fixed.
+* Fixes for PDF Feature.
+* Global Tax can be non integer now.
+* History Widget fixes.
+It is available to check invoice types to show.
+* Fixes for Quotes Feature.
+* Added ability to set full discount to make Balance to be 0.
+* Localization files updated.
+* Visual/cosmetic UI fixes.

 = Version 3.08.1 =
 * Added WordPress 3.5 compatibility.